klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP17.md

 | --- | --- | --- |
 | tokenId | BigNumber &#124; String &#124; Number | The id of the token. |

-**NOTE** It also supports `Number` types as parameters for tokenId.
-But if the input parameters are out of the range supported by JavaScript Number(Number.MAX_SAFE_INTEGER), they may not work properly or may cause an error.
-It is recommended to use a variable of type `BigNumber` for a parameter of type `uint256`.
+**NOTE** The `tokenId` parameter accepts `Number` type but if the fed value were out of the range capped by Number.MAX_SAFE_INTEGER, it might cause an unexpected result or error.
+In this case, it is recommended to use the `BigNumber` type, especially for a `uint256` sized numeric input value.

 **Return Value**